‘Bachelor In Paradise’ Spoilers: Season 6 Comes To An End With Plenty Of Tears, Happiness, And Chaos

 After the overnights, the remaining couples will decide what comes next.
 As The Inquisitr previously shared, spoiler king Reality Steve has said that three pairs left Mexico engaged.
 Demi Burnett and her girlfriend Kristian Haggerty are one, Katie Morton and Chris Bukowski are another, and the third is Hannah Godwin and Dylan Barbour.

 Unfortunately, Clay Harbor and Nicole Lopez-Alvar are said to split when she pressures him to say he loves her and he feels he just can’t do it.
-Despite the sneak peek shared via the show’s Instagram page that hints at a rejection for Dylan, Bachelor in Paradise spoilers indicate that there’s no reason to worry about those two.
+Despite the sneak peek shared via the show’s Instagram page that hints at rejection for Dylan, Bachelor in Paradise spoilers indicate that there’s no reason to worry about him and Hannah.

-Once the engagements in Mexico air, it’s time for the pre-taped reunion show.
-ABC teases that fans will get to see some updates on previous Bachelor in Paradise couples Carly Waddell and Evan Bass, Jade Roper and Tanner Tolbert, along with newlyweds Krystal Nielson and Chris Randone.
+Once the engagements in Mexico air, it will then be time for the pre-taped reunion show.
+ABC teases that fans will get to see some updates on previous Bachelor in Paradise couples Carly Waddell and Evan Bass, Jade Roper and Tanner Tolbert, and newlyweds Krystal Nielson and Chris Randone.

-The Season 6 cast will be back and some of them will face the hot seat and plenty of drama.
-Blake Horstmann is said to struggle during his time on stage as he is confronted over all of the Caelynn-related chaos.
-In addition, as The Inquisitr previously revealed, there should be some intense drama involving Kristina Schulman and Caelynn Miller-Keyes shown too.
+The Season 6 cast will be back, and some of them will face the hot seat and plenty of drama.
+Blake Horstmann is said to struggle during his time on stage as he is confronted over all of the chaos surrounding his issues with Caelynn Miller-Keyes.
+In addition, as The Inquisitr previously revealed, there should also be some intense drama involving Kristina Schulman and Caelynn shown.

-Tayshia Adam and John Paul Jones had a difficult breakup in Mexico, but viewers will see her fly out to see him and ask for another shot.
+Tayshia Adams and John Paul Jones had a difficult breakup in Mexico, but viewers will see her fly out to see him and ask for another shot.
 Bachelor in Paradise spoilers note that the two are said to be dating now, or at least, they were when this was taped.

 The preview for Tuesday’s finale shows him seemingly getting down on one knee as if he’s ready to propose to Tayshia.
 However, teasers hint that this is ultimately a fake-out of some sort.